OllieBechstein/f28wp_Coursework/readme.txt

-Authors: Louis Braidwood, Tom Mitchell, Ollie
+Authors: Louis Braidwood, Tom Mitchell, Ollie Bechstein

 Description:
     Ski.io is an online multiplayer game where the objective is to